dalya/Sequencer/README.md

 ```
 This means that for each metric, the Sequencer will examine four different scales: 1, 2, 4, ans 8.
 A `scale=2` means that the Sequencer will split the objects into two parts and will search for a sequence in each of the parts separately.
 It will then aggregate the information from both of the parts into a single estimator.
 Finally, it will aggregate the information from all the combinations of metrics+scales into a single estimator, where metrics+scales that result in larger axis ratios will get a higher weight in the final product.

 To execute the `Sequencer` obejct, we needed to define `output_directory_path`, which is a path of a directory to which different Sequencer products will be saved.
+The final output of the function consists of: (1) `final_axis_ratio`: the axis ratio of the resulting sequence.
+An axis ratio that is close to 1 suggests no clear sequence in the data.
+An axis ratio close to N, where N is the number of objects in the sample, suggests that the Sequencer detected a significant sequence in the data.
+(2) `final_sequence`: the resulting sequence.
+This is an array that contains the relative order of the different objects in the sample, such that they form the detected sequence.

 ## Performance and Examples
-XXX remains to be written
+The Sequencer reorders the objects in the input dataset according to a sequence, if such sequence exists in the dataset.
+A good example of a perfect one-dimensional sequence is a natural image: the rows within a natural image form a well-defined sequence.
+Therefore, we can shuffle the rows in a natural image, and apply the Sequencer to the shuffled dataset.
+Below,

 ## Citation
 XXX remains to be written